phax/ph-cii/README.md

 Java Wrapper for the UN/CEFACT Cross Industry Invoice (using SCRDM schemas).

-Latest version is **2.2.0**

 This library focuses currently on D16A.1 and D16B for use with the EN resulting from directive 2014/55/EU.

 It is licensed under Apache 2.0 license.

-It requires at least Java 8 to be used.
+It requires at least Java 11 to be used.

 # Maven usage